French Third Restoration

 The project of a Third Restoration (Note: (after the First Restoration in 1814 and the Second Restoration in 1815)) arose in the early 1870s to reestablish the monarchy in France.
 The project was conceived and prepared following the fall of the Second Empire in 1870, the Paris Commune, and the 1871 legislative elections, giving the National Assembly a royalist majority.

 Henri d'Artois, Count of Chambord and grandson of King Charles X, was the leading candidate for the throne.
 His legitimacy became indisputable among the royalists after his cousin, Philippe, Count of Paris and leader of the Orléanists, agreed to recognize him as the sole claimant.
 Called "Henri V" (Note: During the week following July Revolution of 1830, between the abdications of his own grandfather and uncle and the Duke of Orléans's proclamation as King of the French, he was accepted by some as de jure King Henri V, but never officially acclaimed.) by his supporters, the Count of Chambord prepared to enter Paris.

-While awaiting his return, Marshal Patrice de Mac Mahon was elected President of the Republic and organized a peaceful transition.
+While awaiting his return, Marshal Patrice de MacMahon was elected President of the Republic and organized a peaceful transition.
 However, the disagreements between Chambord and the Orléanists, as well as the growing strength of the Republicans in the Assembly during the first decade of the French Third Republic, made any attempt at restoring the Bourbons difficult.
 Due to political divisions and the Count of Chambord's hesitation and refusal to compromise on key symbols such as the tricolor flag, the negotiations collapsed in 1873 with failure to achieve agreement and never regained momentum.

-While Patrice de Mac Mahon continued on as President and was supportive of the Monarchy, the passage of the Constitutional Laws of 1875, the 1877 legislative elections and the January 1879 senatorial elections confirmed the rise of the Republicans and the decline of the royalists.
-Lacking a majority, Mac Mahon was forced to step down and the project was abandoned.
+While Patrice de MacMahon continued on as President and was supportive of the monarchy, the passage of the Constitutional Laws of 1875, the 1877 legislative elections and the January 1879 senatorial elections confirmed the rise of the Republicans and the decline of the royalists.
+Lacking a majority, MacMahon was forced to step down and the project was abandoned.